-Designing and developing an innovative and scalable application that enables the execution and settlement of financial transactions using mobile devices.
+Designing and developing an innovative, scalable application that enables the execution and settlement of financial transactions.

 Since 2003, the company has been creating and developing innovative systems that enable the execution and settlement of financial transactions using mobile devices.

 As the oldest provider of mobile payments in the country, mPay combines its expertise and extensive experience with the latest technologies, addressing current trends, customer needs and leading the industry.